 If there is no entity for the name specified when using the

-getEntityType method using the CsdlDocument, an undefined error is thrown.
+getEntityType method of CsdlDocument, an undefined error will be thrown.

-You can also start from the container by looking for the entity set containing the entity type and then getting the entity type as follows:
+You can also start from the container by looking for the entity set containing the entity type and then get the entity type as follows:

 1 2 3 4 5